skrzypekjan/ksb2-client/README.md

 * Listens to my rest-api: [https://cars-app-ksb2.herokuapp.com/cars](https://cars-app-ksb2.herokuapp.com/cars)
 * Car management application
 * You can test it [here](https://cars-app-ksb2-client.herokuapp.com/cars)
 * The application freezes when inactive.
-Both REST and Angular, so if the page or data is loading for a longer time please be patient.
+Both REST and Angular, so if the page or data is loading for a longer time please be patient, or try refreshing your browser.